 If you’ve been struggling with how to remove ground ivy or wild violets, it all comes down to a dedicated, knowledgeable plan to beat out these persistent weeds.
 You can pull and pull at them for days, but when treating a vast commercial property, you’ll need a powerful herbicide treatment to finally knock these weeds out.

-For the expert treatment of your lawn and a plan to keep your invasive weeds away for years to come, our experts at Earth Development are here to help.
+For the expert maintenance of your lawn and a plan to keep your invasive weeds away for years to come, our experts at Earth Development are here to help.
 With more than 35 years of experience, our team knows just how to treat your lawn for a pristine, clean finish.

 To get started with treating your ground ivy or wild violets, call us at 920-406-7501 today.